ShahadAlrashoud/De-Orbit-Space-Preservation-Mission/README.md

     Scan: Move your reticle over orbiting objects to identify them.

-    Match: Switch to the correct tool (e.g., Use the Harpoon for old satellites).
+    Match: Switch to the correct tool (e.g., Use the Harpoon for satellites).

     De-Orbit: Click to engage.
 Watch as the debris spirals into the atmosphere to burn up.